"

 The bottom four levels are known as Deficiency needs or D-needs.
 This means that if there are not enough of one of those four needs, there will be a need to get it.
 Getting them brings a feeling of contentment.
 These needs alone are not motivating but rather seen as fundamental for living (Boeree, 2006).
 The top four levels are known as Building needs or B-needs.
 These needs move an individual away from basic survival and towards reaching their full potential.
 Achievement of one of these levels requires a higher level of motivation and can be viewed as becoming self fulfilled.

-In contrast to the well-known pyramid, a number of alternative schematic illustrations of the Hierarchy of Needs have been developed.
-One of the earliest, in 1962, shows a more dynamic hierarchy in terms of ‘waves’ of different needs overlapping at the same time (Krech et al., 1962).
-As illustrated, the peak of an earlier main set of needs must be passed before the next ‘higher’ need can begin to assume a dominant role.
+In contrast to the well-known pyramid, a number of alternative illustrations of the Hierarchy of Needs have been developed.
+One of the earliest shows a more dynamic hierarchy represented as ‘waves’ of different needs overlapping at the same time (Krech et al., 1962).
+As illustrated, the peak of an earlier set of needs must be passed before the next ‘higher’ need can begin to assume a dominant role.
+Achieving fulfillment of a need does not mean that need goes away, it simply means that we are now able to prioritize higher level needs above the lower level needs.

 A dynamic version of the Hierarchy of Needs depicted as overlapping waves.